ga-wdi-boston/full-stack-project-practice/practice.md

 (one to many, many to many, ect).
-There is a 1:1 relationship between USER and PASSWORD There is a 0:N replationship between USER and WINE There is a 0:N replationship between USER and SELLER
+There is a 1:1 relationship between USER and PASSWORD There is a 0:N replationship between USER and WINE There is a 0:N replationship between USER and SELLER.

 ## Routing